kaylon/fate-template/example.md

 *Fog shrouds the road, wrapping the trees and silence in a damp shroud.
 Hooves thud dully on wet earth.
 In the distance, a bell tolls, faint, signaling the end of the day.
 Mistvale appears before you like a shadow in the mist, its dark wooden houses and steep roofs huddled beneath the gray sky.
 A crow watches from a fence post, and as you cross the village threshold, the air itself seems to weigh on your shoulders.
 The inn, "The Smoking Lantern," offers the only warm light in the settlement.
 As you enter, the murmur dies and all eyes fix on you.
 The adventure begins, and the fog seems to close the exit behind you.*
 :::

-> **GM Note:**
-> The introduction should be unsettling and evocative.
-Emphasize the villagers' discomfort and reluctance to talk.
-Treat the fog as a character: omnipresent and hostile.

----

 # Chapter 1: Arrival in Mistvale